Optimal variance stopping with linear diffusions: Proof of Theorem (Case (I))

+We prove Theorem \ref{theo main} (Case (I)) by leaning on known results from game theory.
+For any random variable $Y$ we have $\Var(Y)=\inf_c\E_x\left\{(Y-c)^2\right\}$.
+Hence our variance problem can be written in the form

+Here, $A(\tau,c;x)$ is strictly convex with respect to $c$ (being parabola), and consequently we can interpret the problem as an infinite, strictly convex two-player zero-sum game.
+Before diving into the actual proof, we need to settle some background results.

-In our proof of Theorem \ref{theo main}, we assume that $\alpha=0$.
+First of all, in our proof of Theorem \ref{theo main}, we assume that $\alpha=0$.
 This simplifies arguments and causes no loss of generality.
-To see that this indeed is the case, let $X_t$ be a regular linear diffusion defined on a state space $\I=(\alpha,\beta)$, with $\alpha\in(-\infty,\infty)$, and let $S(x)$ be the scale function and $m(x)$ the speed measure associated to $X_t$.
-We assume, like earlier, that $S(\alpha)=0$.
-We face the optimal stopping problem
+Indeed, let $X_t$ be as in Agreement \ref{def X} with $\alpha\in(-\infty,\infty)$, and let $S(x)$ be the scale function and $m(x)$ the speed measure associated to $X_t$.
+We assume, like earlier, that $S(\alpha)=0$ and that $X_t$ is as in Agreement \ref{def X}.
+If $\alpha\neq0$, we define an auxiliary process $Y_t$ on a state space $(0,\beta-\alpha)$ by defining a scale function $\hat{S}$, a speed measure $\hat{m}$, and a starting point $Y_0$ through